 Retesting vulnerable sites.
 We retested all 345 vulnerable sites in May 2014, nine months after our initial experiment, including the 20 websites we had notified directly.
 SSOScan found that 48 of the sites had eliminated the vulnerabilities (including one out of the 20 sites we contacted, mapquest.com).
-Of the 48 fixed sites, 22 had previously been diagnosed as credential leaking sites, and

-27 were misusing credentials (one site, trove.com, fixed both problems).
+Of the 48 fixed sites, 22 had previously been diagnosed as credential leaking sites, and 27 were misusing credentials (one site, trove.com, fixed both problems).
 We further examined these sites manually to investigate the possible reasons and measures to fix the problems.
-As for sites that fixed credential misuses, we found that many had abandoned the token or signed_request flow in favor of the more secure code flow, which automatically protects them from credential reuse attacks.
+As for sites that fixed credential misuses, we found that many had abandoned the token or signed\request flow in favor of the more secure code flow, which automatically protects them from credential reuse attacks.
 For credential leakages, we found that a number of sites redesigned their SSO process to feature a smoother user experience, e.g., replaced traditional redirection flows with AJAX operations, which naturally eliminated credential leakage via referer header.

 Communication with Facebook.
-Due to the ineffectiveness of our direct communication with site owners. we contacted Facebook's platform integrity team in May 2014.
-Facebook's engineers indicated that they are particularly worried about access_token leakage through referer headers (because a malicious party in possess of the token may perform privileged Facebook actions on behalf of the user, which potentially directly harms Facebook), but are also concerned with the credential misuse scenario.
-Facebook asked for a list of the vulnerable applications and contacted all the sites with access_token leakage and credential misuse vulnerabilities (a total of 95 sites that we were able to re-confirm at the time of report), and informed us that they would "take enforcement action as necessary" upon the ten sites that are leaking access_tokens in the referer headers.
-Facebook's engineers could not provide us with more information about what this entails or any direct responses they received, but an SSOScan re-run one month later (early July 2014) revealed that only four out of the 95 sites had fixed their problems (of the ten sites leaking access_tokens, only two had been fixed).
+Due to the ineffective direct communication with site owners, we reached out to Facebook and were contacted by their platform integrity team in May 2014.
+Facebook's response indicated that they are particularly worried about access\token leakage through referer headers (because a malicious party in possess of the token may perform privileged Facebook actions on behalf of the user, which potentially harms Facebook themselves), but are also concerned with the credential misuse scenario.
+Facebook asked for a list of the vulnerable applications and contacted all the sites with access\token leakage and credential misuse vulnerabilities (a total of 95 sites that we are able to re-confirm at the time of report), and informed us that they would "take enforcement action as necessary" upon the 10 sites that are leaking access\tokens in the referer headers.
+Facebook's engineers could not provide us with more information about what this entails or any direct responses they received, but an SSOScan rerun one month later (early July of 2014) revealed that only four out of the 95 sites had fixed their problems.
 Even for Facebook, it appears to be difficult to convince consumer-focused websites to take security vulnerabilities seriously.